 Sodium bicarbonate is also an excellent remedy to get rid of poison ivy.

 It helps the body strengthen its anti-inflammatory response, making baking soda a go-to home remedy for poison ivy.

 Mix 3 teaspoons of baking soda with 1 teaspoon of water into a paste and apply it to the affected area.
 Allow it to dry into a flake.

 7. Hydrocortisone Cream

-This is one of the best over the counter cure for poison ivy.
+This is one of the best over-the-counter cures for poison ivy.

-Simply apply it on the affected area.
+Simply apply it to the affected area.
 Use this as one of the first remedies to get rid of poison ivy.

 This poison ivy treatment cream most medical practitioners will recommend.

 This is a great way to prevent the spread of poison ivy.